exrienz/Chronicles-of-Destiny/Book-2-Birth-of-Fallen-Hero/01-Planning/Plot-Outline.md

 **Chapter 6: Training in Truth**
 - Kaelen personally trains Fin
 - He shows her the reality of war—brutal, unfair, endless
-- Her beliefs crack further
+- Her beliefs crack, but she FIGHTS to hold onto them
+- "If we lose hope, we've already lost."
+- Thalia supports her: "See?
+She's strong.
+Stronger than you think."
 - Seccubus whispers: "They use you.
-Like they used Elfiria."
+But ONLY I understand you."
+- Fin rejects the voice: "Get out of my head!"
+(First active resistance)

 **Chapter 7: Whispers and Screams**
 - Fin's nightmares intensify—Seccubus appears as her dead escort